run-ai/docs/docs/admin/researcher-setup/new-cli-install.md

 2. Select **Researcher Command Line Interface**
 3. Select the **cluster** you want the CLI to communicate with
 4. Select your computer’s **operating system**
-5. Copy the installer command and run it in the terminal
+5. Copy the installer command and run it in the terminal or download the binary file for **Windows** OS
 6. Follow the installation process instructions
 7. Click `Enter` to use the default values (recommended)